-For nearly 15 years, Raymond was a driving force in what was one of the largest property tax law firms in the country, representing property owners in property tax disputes across the country.
-Prior to representing property owners, Raymond spent 15 years representing appraisal districts and taxing units Few people better understand the pressures and constraints under which appraisal districts operate, or the interplay between local appraisal efforts and state revenues, than Mr. Gray.
-In 2015, Raymond merged his law practice with that of his long-time friend and colleague, Lorri Michel, to form Michel Gray.
+Prior to co-founding Michel Gray, Raymond was a driving force in one of the country’s largest property tax law firms.
+Even earlier, Raymond spent 15 years representing appraisal districts and taxing units.
+Raymond’s understanding of the pressures and constraints under which appraisal districts operate, and the interplay between local appraisal efforts and tax revenue, continues to pay dividends for his clients.